5 Vampire Paintings in Art

-min Read31 October 2021
+min Read31 October 2022

 Not everyone is familiar with the history of Elizabeth Bathory.
 She is an inspiration for horror video games and cinema, as well as the gothic culture in general.
 However, she is a rather sophisticated icon, not known to many like Dracula.

 Elizabeth Bathory became part of the national folklore.
 Legend has it that she bathed every day in the blood of the young virgins she murdered because she believed she would stay forever young.
 This version of the story was printed for the first time in 1729 in László Turóczi’s Tragica Historia.
 Since it is not based on facts, it is considered to be a rumor.
-This portrait of hers is a copy of the original one from 1585, which was lost decades ago.

 Moving on from true stories, Carmilla is a fictional character.
-It is the name of Joseph Sheridan Le Fanu’s gothic novel from 1872.
+It is also the title of Joseph Sheridan Le Fanu’s gothic novel from 1872.
 The plot follows a young woman, Laura, who becomes the object of desire for a female vampire named Carmilla.
 The name is an anagram of the vampire’s real name, Mircalla, Countess of Karnstein.
 It is a prototype of lesbian vampire love, as Carmilla both loved and lusted after her victim.
 The story was originally published as part of the series The Dark Blue.

 Carmilla is a form of early feminist expression.
 Even though it takes place in the Victorian Era when women were mere objects of tenderness and pleasure to men, the female heroes in the novel are superior to males, who are helpless and kind of pathetic.
 Moreover, there is no sign of sexual objectification of lesbianism—Carmilla and Laura form a mental and emotional bond that has stayed away from the stereotypes.

 The thought that the painting showed a vampire was a later addition to its already vague meaning.
-Perhaps it is her red long hair, the hidden faces, and dark background that give this impression.
-It remains enigmatic until today.
+Perhaps it is her red long hair, hidden faces, and dark background that give this impression.
+It remains enigmatic today.

 This particular illustration belongs to Thursday, which was the day of blackness.
 This chapter has collaged illustrations that show men as birds.
 Therefore, it is not an actual vampire we see in the image but more of a man with big wings.
 Since the wings resemble a bat’s wings, we can interpret it as a vampire.